antlersoft/patchyamp/README.md

 Patchy AMP started as a fork of the UAMP sample application, and it retains its goals of working across multiple form factors and providing a consistent user experience on Android phones, tablets, Android Auto, Android Wear, Android TV and Google Cast devices.
+It also will provide a robust client for Ampache music servers, with a special emphasis on providing support for smart playlists, which I've found are the most useful features of Ampache.

 Pre-requisites